MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [StormBreaker](https://github.com/ultrasecurity/Storm-Breaker) - Access webcam & microphone & location with Py, JS, PHP.

-- [Hound](https://github.com/techchipnet/hound) - A simple and light tool for information gathering and capture exact GPS coordinates.
+- [Hound](https://github.com/techchipnet/hound) - A light tool for information gathering and capture exact GPS coordinates.

 - [PentestGPT](https://pentestgpt.ai/login) - Artificial Intelligence for doubts about hacking and pentesting.
-Alternatively, you can use ChatGPT with the temporary chat enabled to ask the same type of questions.
+Alternatively, you can try ChatGPT with the temporary chat enabled to ask the same type of questions.

 - [More Hacking tools](https://github.com/carryingwater/MoreHackingTools) - A catalog of resources for hackers.